pillowflat/image-blend-animator/README.md

    cd image-blend-animator
    ```

-2. Make sure you have the required dependencies installed:
+2. Make sure you have the required dependencies installed in a virtual environment:
    ```bash
    python3 -m venv .venv
    source .venv/bin/activate # Note: this command is slightly different for Windows